GREEN IS THE NEW GOLD, A REFLECTION

 Indigenous vegetables or IVs are edible plants that are native to a particular region or environment.
 These are abundant in rural areas and can be planted even in small plots of land by small farming families.
 Silop is fortunate to have an abundance of these vegetables.
 Indigenous vegetables are very rich in vitamins and minerals.
 They have high anti-oxidant activity.
 Malunggay or kalamunggay(Moringa oleifera)is one example of an IV.
 It is loaded with nutrients.
 Its Vitamin C content is seven times more than what is found in oranges.
 It has four times more calcium and two times more protein than milk; four times more vitamin A than carrots; and three times more potassium than bananas.
-We should all plant it.
-As what DENR Agricultural Technologist, TMI Project Leader, Ms. Maricel Endico said, it’s like growing multivitamins at your doorstep.
+We should all plant it, esteemed DENR Agricultural Technologist and TMI Project Leader Ms. Maricel Endico exhorted.
+"It’s like growing multivitamins at your doorstep".

 As a mountain barangay, Silop is also a great place for Sloping Agricultural Land Technology(SALT)application.